Expedition Unknown: Expedition X

-On January 15, 2020, it was announced that a spinoff series titled Expedition X would premiere on February 12, 2020 featuring biologist Phil Torres and television host/writer Jessica Chobot.
-The program is presented by Josh Gates from Expedition HQ, though Gates does not usually accompany the team into the field.
-Expedition X explores topics that are more explicitly paranormal than those typically covered by Expedition Unknown.
+Expedition X is an American paranormal reality series which premiered on Discovery Channel on February 12, 2020.
+A spinoff of Expedition Unknown, Expedition X exclusively explores paranormal topics.
+The program is hosted by Josh Gates, biologist Phil Torres, television personality/writer Jessica Chobot (seasons 1-7), and paranormal investigator Heather Amaro (seasons 8-present).
+Gates presents the program from the Expedition HQ studio, though he does not usually accompany the team in the field, with the exceptions of the two-part episodes that opened seasons three, six, eight, and ten.

 While Josh Gates was hosting Josh Gates Tonight in summer 2020, his regular camera crew were filming the second season of Expedition X after the initial COVID-19 lockdown cleared.
 The second season premiered on November 11, 2020.
-The third season premiered on April 14, 2021.
-The fourth season premiered on September 1, 2021.
-The fifth season premiered on May 25, 2022.
+The eighth season premiered on August 14, 2024.